Skills and Support

 Will I have weekends off?

-This depends on the individual placement.
-Some hotel based placements may work on a rota in which case participants may be required to work some weekends.
+This depends on individual placements.
+Some hotel based placements may work on a rota, in which case participants may be required to work some weekends.
 In this case, individuals will take a couple of days off during the week.

 Individuals working in office-based placements will not work on the weekends.